gauravkatara53/pncSquare/docs/README.md

 # Cutoff Filter System Documentation

-This directory contains comprehensive documentation for the dynamic cutoff filter system implemented in the PNC Square platform.
+This directory contains comprehensive documentation for the dynamic cutoff filter system implemented in the Pncsquare platform.

 ## 📚 Documentation Files